WHAT IS ATTORNEY REVIEW?

 The realtors if you have them.
 Otherwise, our office can hold the earnest money in our trust account.
 There is an additional $100 fee for this service.

 It means your realtor represents both you and the seller.
-In our practice, this occurs roughly 10% of the time.

 Whoever is listed as the buyer on the contract is who will take title at closing.
+If you wish to add another person to the title, you must have this approved by your lender in writing.

 It depends entirely on your lender, some allow it and other do not.
 After you speak with your lender, if they agree that your spouse can be on the title without being on the mortgage, let us know and we will handle it at closing.